-The Water Cooperation and Diplomacy Programme is jointly delivered by UNESCO-IHE Institute for Water Education in the Netherlands, the University for Peace (UPEACE) in Costa Rica, and Oregon State University (OSU).
+The Water Cooperation and Diplomacy Programme is jointly delivered by the IHE Delft Institute for Water Education, the University for Peace (UPEACE) in Costa Rica, and Oregon State University (OSU).

 Key strengths of the programme include the following:

-The UNESCO-IHE Institute for Water Education in the Netherlands (UNESCO-IHE) carries out educational, research and capacity development activities in the broad fields of water engineering, water management, sanitation and governance.
+The IHE Delft Institute for Water Education carries out educational, research and capacity development activities in the broad fields of water engineering, water management, sanitation and governance.
 It is the largest international graduate education institute in the field of water.